The aim of this blog is to encourage dialogue and exchange for anyone interested in parenting, children and digital media, in particular:

 - For each guest post, we will add a short introductory paragraph that includes your affiliation and introduces your post.

-- Please also send us a headshot photo of yourself plus a short (2-3) sentence bio (with links if desired) that we can post alongside the introductory paragraph.
+- Please also send us a headshot photo of yourself (jpeg or tiff), plus a short (2-3) sentence bio (with links if desired) that we can post alongside the introductory paragraph.